Digits-Partners/Articles/README.md

     - Feed the average embeding vector to a softmax classifier to predict the score.

-    - This construction is orthogonal to words order, hence positive words may get frequently involved in a negative sentiment, leading the softmax classifer to predict a false good score.
+    - This construction is orthogonal to words order. for instance if positive words  get frequently involved in a negative sentiment, the softmax classifer will predict a false good score.
 One way of solving this issue is to use RNNs architectures.

-    - Train a many-to-one RNN architecture that takes as inputs the embedding vectors associated to the words of the piece of text being scored, and feed the last forward activation value to a softmax classifier to predict the score.
+    - Train a many-to-one RNN that takes as inputs the embedding vectors associated to the words of the piece of text being scored, and feed the last forward activation value to a softmax classifier to predict the score.

  5. Eliminates biases such as gender, ethnicity, relegion